watem-sedem/watem-sedem/docs/input.rst

 upstream segments
 *****************

 The filename of the table with upstream segments.
-This table is only mandatory if the :ref:`Model Choice<choices>`:
+This table is only mandatory if the :ref:`Model Choice<choicespage>`:
 :ref:`River routing <riverrouting>` is set to 1.
 In the table three columns are present, namely:

 - edge (integer): segment id of the receiving segment